Chantilly Lace (film): Reception

 In a review for Variety, Emanuel Levy wrote, "The most interesting aspect of this production is how it struggles, and for the most part succeeds, in avoiding the temptation and confines of the sitcom format.
 As co-writer and helmer, [Linda] Yellen reveals a sensitive ear for women’s complexities and idiosyncracies.
 There are three standouts in the uniformly accomplished cast: Williams, Sheedy and Plimpton."

 Scott Williams, writing for the Associated Press, said the film "is simply magnificent.
 Chantilly Lace' is intimately about women.
 It is filled with them and their relationships.
 They are nuanced and subtle, with surfaces, revelations and hidden things.
 They are fully formed and detailed characters, and their story is powerful, honest and affecting."

 The Los Angeles Times wrote "Performances fall in the good to terrific range.”
-The Washington Post writes that it’s "an unusual movie about acceptance, tolerance, support, sex and fun among a group of longtime female friends who meet for three weekends within a year.
+The Washington Post writes that it's "an unusual movie about acceptance, tolerance, support, sex and fun among a group of longtime female friends who meet for three weekends within a year.
 Women viewers are not likely to be surprised by their conversation; men may be."

 Ken Tucker of Entertainment Weekly said the film was "the only kind of feminist slant that gets much exposure on television: well-to-do white women grousing about horrible men and about their mostly unfulfilled needs to be creative."
-Other critics found the frank talk amongst the women about sex and men to be vulgar.
+A critic for Deseret News, a publication associated with the Mormon Church, found the frank talk amongst the women about sex and men to be vulgar.